bitcoinmw/rustlet/README.md

 # Samples

 The Rustlet [macro library](https://bitcoinmw.github.io/rustlet/librustlet/index.html)  documentation provides numerous working examples.
 Also, the [rustlet-simple](https://github.com/bitcoinmw/rustlet-simple) project shows how to write and deploy a hello world rustlet in 3 easy steps.
-More example to come...
+More examples to come...